 Born in Chicago in 1953, my parents students at the University of Chicago, I early decided to become a painter.
 I studied painting at the School of the Art Institute of Chicago then changed my focus and studied Physics.
 My love of Physics has continued to this day where I see the effects of Fluid Dynamics in my painting.

-In 1972 I hoped to get a classical art education so I went to Vienna, Austria, where I attended the Art Academy.
+In 1972 I went to Vienna, Austria, where I attended the Art Academy.
 In Vienna I came into contact with Viennese Actionism and the Material Actions where paint is used as material.
-I was inspired to discover the energy of the paint and the concept of direct self-expression through the material paint.
+I discovered the energy of the paint and the concept of direct self-expression through the material paint.

-The problem in painting as I perceived it was to reconcile the wild energy of abstract painting with the suggestive representation of figurative painting.
+The problem in painting as I perceived it was to reconcile the wild energy of abstract painting with the representation of the figure.
 I knew I had found my calling – to allow the paint total freedom while still representing a figurative situation.

 My life became a quest for the perfect painting where the abstract energy of the paint would be at its height and the representation of the figure at its most defined.